will-moss/erin/README.md

 Erin has all these features implemented :
 - Display your own videos using TikTok's swipe feed
+- Mask the videos you don't want to see in your feed
 - Simple lazy-loading mechanism for your videos
 - Automatic clip-naming based on file name
 - Simple and optional security using a master password